Classified information in the United States: Responsible agencies

 Any agency designated by the President can originate classified information if it meets the content criteria.
 Each agency is responsible for safeguarding and declassifying its own documents.
 The National Archives and Records Administration (NARA) has custody of classified documents from defunct agencies, and also houses the National Declassification Center (since 2010) and Information Security Oversight Office.
-The Interagency Security Classification Appeals Panel has representatives from the United States Department of State, United States Departmen of Justice; the National Archives, the Office of the Director of National Intelligence (OFAC); the National Security Advisor (NSA); the Central Intelligence Agency (CIA); and Information Security Oversight Office.
+The Interagency Security Classification Appeals Panel has representatives from the United States Department of State, United States Department of Justice; the National Archives, the Office of the Director of National Intelligence (DNI); the National Security Advisor (NSA); the Central Intelligence Agency (CIA); and Information Security Oversight Office.

 Declassification

 Declassification is the process of removing the classification of a document and opening it for public inspection.

 Automatic declassification

 In accordance with Executive Order 13526, published January 5, 2010 (which superseded Executive Order 12958, as amended), an executive agency must declassify its documents after 25 years unless they fall under one of the nine narrow exemptions outlined by section 3.3 of the order.
 Classified documents 25 years or older must be reviewed by any and all agencies that possess an interest in the sensitive information found in the document.
 Documents classified for longer than 50 years must concern human intelligence sources or weapons of mass destruction, or get special permission.
 All documents older than 75 years must have special permission.